aptech/docs/docs/CR-besselj.rst

 ::

-    //Create the sequence 0.1, 0.2, 0.3,...,19.9
+    // Create the sequence 0.1, 0.2, 0.3,...,19.9
     x = seqa(0, 0.1, 200);

-    //Calculate a first order Bessel function
-    ord = 1;
+    // Calculate a first order Bessel function ord = 1;
     y0 = besselj(ord, x);

-    //Calculate the first and second order Bessel function ord = { 1 2 };
+    // Calculate the first and second order Bessel function ord = { 1 2 };
     y = besselj(ord, x);

-    //Plot the output of the first and third order Bessel
+    // Plot the output of the first and third order Bessel
-    //functions
+    // functions
     plotXY(x, y);

 In the code above, the calculation of both the first and second order Bessel functions assigns the